ImagingDataCommons/highdicom/docs/seg.rst

 correspondence between a given pixel in the ``pixel_array`` and the corresponding pixel in the relevant source frame.
-While this covers most use cases, DICOM SEGs actually allow for more general segmentations in which there is a more complicated relationship between the source frames and the segmentation masks.
-This could arise when a source image is resampled or transformed before the segmentation method is applied, such that there is no longer a simple correspondence between pixels in the segmentation mask and pixels in the source image.
+While this covers most use cases, DICOM SEGs actually allow for more general segmentations in which there is a more complicated geometrical relationship between the source frames and the segmentation masks.
+This could arise when a source image is resampled or transformed before the segmentation method is applied, such that there is no longer a simple correspondence between pixels in the segmentation mask and pixels in the original source DICOM image.

 Highdicom supports this case by allowing you to manually specify the plane positions of the each frame in the segmentation mask, and further the